Marcus Gilbert (actor): Career

 After graduating from the Mountview Theatre School in 1981, Gilbert became a founder member of the original Odyssey Theatre Company, touring London schools with productions of contemporary classics.
 This was followed by seasons working in the Dundee Repertory Theatre and the Library Theatre, Manchester.

 Gilbert has made over fifty commercials, including one for Lee Jeans called Mean Jeans, directed by Willi Patterson, which won the best cinema commercial award in 1986.

 Gilbert also runs his own film production company, Touch the Sky Productions, and in 2004 while making a documentary about his climbing Mount Kilimanjaro he visited the Arusha Children's Trust in Tanzania and filmed an appeal for the trust.

+Personal life

+He married a doctor named Homaa Khan-Gilbert, with whom he has two children.
+His wife of 28 years died in 2020.